hoijui/codify-rs/README.md

     https://api.reuse.software/badge/github.com/hoijui/codify-rs)](
     https://api.reuse.software/info/github.com/hoijui/codify-rs)

-Helps in automatic code generation for initializing structs and enums.
+Helps in automatic code generation at compile-time, for initializing structs and enums containing data, which is to be available at runtime.

 The practical use case of this, is to store resources/data in the binary in the most efficient form,